Dhrupad: Gharanas and style

 Dumraon gharana - Dhrupad traditions of Bihar Dumraon gharana is an ancient tradition of dhrupad music nearly 500 years old.
 This gharana flourished under the patronage of the kings of Dumraon Raj when it was founded.
 The drupad style (vanis) of this gharana is Gauhar, Khandar, and Nauharvani.
 The founder of this gharana was Pt.
 Manikchand Dubey and Pt.
 Anup chand Dubey.
 Both artists were awarded by Mugal Emperor Shahjahan.
 The father of Bharat Ratna Ustad Bismillah Khan who also belonged to the Dumraon gharana tradition.
 He usually played Shahnai in Dhrupad style.
 Famous living singers of Dumraon gharana (Buxar) include Pt.
 Ramjee Mishra, a representative of Dumraon gharana.

 Many books have been written by this gharana, like Shree Krishn Ramayan, by Pt.
 Ghana rang Dubey, Sur-prakash, Bhairav, Prakash, Rash-Prakash, written by Jay Prakash Dubey and Prakash Kavi.
 Abishek Sangit Pallav by Dr. Arvind Kumar.

 The Mishras practised Gaurhar, Dagur, Nauhar and Khandar styles.
 This gharana flourished under the patronage of the kings of Bettiah Raj.
 Pandit Falguni Mitra is an exponent of this gharana in the present generation.

-Some of the illustrious Dhrupad exponents and virtuosos are Pandit Gokulotsavji Maharaj, Uday Bhawalkar, Ritwik Sanyal, Nirmalya Dey, Pt.
-Kshitipall Mallick, Pt.
-Ram Chatur Mallick and the Gundecha Brothers.
+Some of the Dhrupad exponents and virtuosos are Pandit Gokulotsavji Maharaj, Uday Bhawalkar, Ritwik Sanyal, Nirmalya Dey, Pt.
+Kshitipal Mallick, Pt.
+Ram Chatur Mallick, Pt.
+Vidur Mallick, Padma Shri Pt.
+Ram Kumar Mallick, Pt.
+Prem Kumar Mallick, Santosh Kumar Mallick, Pt.
+Samit Kumar Mallick, Sahitya Mallick, Sangeet Mallick, Prashant Mallick & Nishant Mallick and the Gundecha Brothers.